Achieving caribou conservation gains and enhanced winter recreational opportunities

-New caribou conservation actions in effect as of November 1st.
-Delayed winter access is in effect for the ranges of the A La Peche (North Boundary), Brazeau (South Jasper) and Tonquin caribou herds in support of caribou conservation.
+As of November 1st delayed winter access is in effect for the ranges of the A La Peche (North Boundary), Brazeau (South Jasper) and Tonquin caribou herds.
+These annual seasonal restrictions are one of a suite of actions being implemented in support of caribou conservation.
 These areas can still be enjoyed after February 28th (Feb.
-16th in the Tonquin).
-Help us protect Jasper’s threatened caribou by choosing other areas of the park for winter recreation until these dates.
+15th in the Tonquin) and in the meantime, get out and explore the rest of the park!
+Check out the wealth of winter activities in Jasper National Park: Winter in Jasper.

 How does this affect you?